5 Tin Can Craft Ideas – What To do With Empty Tin Cans

-“Tin Can Craft”!!!????
-This was my Craft Mind Bell striking last Christmas.
-My partner is so lucky that I gave him a coffee machine and, off course, the coffee pods that comes in a Tin Can.
-Funny enough, I had to wait anxiously for him to open his gift so I could get hold of the tin as I already had an idea in mind..
+My partner is so lucky that I gave him a coffee machine last Christmas.
+While he was opening the box, I had to wait anxiously to get hold of the coffee pods tin can as I already had an idea in mind.

 So, off to my craft drawers to get some inspiration for my project!
-The video of this project is at the end of this post.
+I added a video of this project at the end of this post.

-This project is an easy way to reuse waste materials and to get the kids involved.
-What about use it to organise your child’s colour pencils?
-It would also be an opportunity to introduce or reinforce the idea of recycling and why we need to care for our planet!
+This is a very easy and fun tin can project and if you wish, you can get the kids involved with adult supervision.
+It would also be an opportunity to introduce or reinforce the idea of recycling, save money and care for our planet!

 (*) I used matching “fabric fat quarters” that are small adorable little pieces of fabric that fascinate us.
 The fabric it is supplied in approximately 46cm x 56 (18” x 22”) pieces.

 (**) Mod Podge it is an excellent product as it is specific for decoupage and gives a nice finish.
 You could use PVA-glue if you prefer.
 I used PVA glue in one of my other project-see here.